NHS waiting list falls as Streeting says health service ‘on road to recovery’

 It comes as thousands of resident doctors across England are preparing to strike for five days from 7am on Friday.

+He added: “The worst thing is that, because they’re choosing to take this course, there will be disruption for patients.
+This is going to put pressure on other NHS staff, and there’s enough to cope with, with winter coming too.

+“So this is the wrong tactic at the wrong time, and I urge the BMA to think again, but for now, although my door remains open to them if they want any last-ditch conversations, my focus right now is making sure that we’re ready for strikes, minimising the disruption.”

-Professor Meghana Pandit, NHS national medical director, said: “It is fantastic news that the health service managed to get the waiting list down in September, but there’s no doubt NHS staff will be approaching their limits this winter.
+Professor Meghana Pandit, NHS national medical director, said “there’s no doubt NHS staff will be approaching their limits this winter”.

-“Flu is peaking early and looking like it will be long lasting, while industrial action starting on Friday comes on the back of the busiest October in A&E in NHS history.
+“Flu is peaking early and looking like it will be long-lasting, while industrial action starting on Friday comes on the back of the busiest October in A&E in NHS history,” she said.

 “Staff continue to work incredibly hard and, as ever, the public can play their part by getting flu, Covid, and respiratory syncytial virus (RSV) jabs if eligible.